The mansion, visitor center, and museum shop are open.

 General Admission grants access to the grounds, museum, and, via guided tour, the mansion.
 A Grounds Pass is available for you to explore the grounds on your own.
 Previews of the riverside garden are available only on guided tours by looking through the mansion windows.

-Explore the Historic Area (Grounds pass or mansion ticket required)
+Explore the Historic Area

 - Kitchen Yard: Peek in the reconstructed kitchen, dairy, and laundry.
 Consider the unrelenting work of enslaved people in these spaces.
 Compare these buildings to today’s housekeeping spaces.